mriffler/UserManual/docs/source/pages/ProductGuide.rst

 The Mosaic Hub delivers products with reflectance bands chosen by the user in the **Band selection** section of the Mosaic Hub order panel (see section :ref:`Order Panel <orderPanel>`).
+The surface reflectance is computed using the “Sentinel-2 Atmospheric Correction” (L2A_AtmCorr) algorithm and based on reference radiative transfer code.
+Look Up Tables (LUTs) are based on LibRadtran.

 The following :ref:`table <surface_reflectance_bands_table>` lists the available bands and corresponding native resolutions of the Sentinel-2 L2A input products.